 I. Its time to live on a budget, even if you’re financially secure.

 Whether you’re saving for or spending in retirement, COVID-19 has introduced two big unknowns into life: how it will play out and what it means for the economy.
-These are huge unknowns for sure, but whether you feel financially secure or financially anxious, right now it’s essential to start preparing for an uncertain future.
-Many are adopting a money-saving mindset by rethinking their spending habits to include treating income like it’s temporary, saving money now versus spending money later, and budgeting.
+These are huge unknowns for sure, but whether you feel financially secure or anxious right now, it’s essential to start preparing for an uncertain future.
+Many are adopting a money-saving mindset by rethinking their spending habits, including treating income like it’s temporary, saving money now versus spending later, and budgeting.

 II.
 5 things you need to know before you retire.

-Making smarter retirement decisions can be the difference between retirement security and retirement stress.
-No one knows this better than Professor Dave Littel of The American College of Financial Services, who has spent the past 10 years focusing on the distribution phase of retirement and teaching other retirement planners like myself about retirement income distribution strategies.
-As someone who’s approaching retirement himself, Dave has put together a list of the 5 things you need to know before you retire.
+Making smarter retirement decisions can differentiate retirement security and retirement stress.
+No one knows this better than Professor Dave Littel of The American College of Financial Services, who has spent the past ten years focusing on the distribution phase of retirement and teaching other retirement planners like myself about retirement income distribution strategies.
+As someone approaches retirement, Dave has put together a list of the five things you need to know before you retire.
 These include: (1) how making wise decisions in 6 key retirement income planning areas can increase income by 31%; (2) how giving up a career too soon can jeopardize savings and benefits and increase competition with other job seekers if future work is needed; (3) understanding retirement age, Social Security claiming age and spending levels in retirement have the greatest impact on retirement; (4) living primarily on withdrawals from a retirement portfolio may not be a good choice for the risk-averse; and (5) that the most difficult part of planning for retirement is preparing for the “what ifs,” like what if you live much longer than expected?
 What if you or your spouse has a serious health care issue?
 And what if the stock market tanks in the first five years of retirement?

-Whether you are nearing or in retirement and looking for ways to increase retirement security, these 5 tips may be the insights you have been looking for to secure retirement.
+Whether you are nearing or in retirement and looking for ways to increase retirement security, these five tips may be the insights you have been looking for to secure retirement.

 1 ACTION FOR YOU